 As an AICPA member active in the practice of public accounting, TwardyCPA is associated with an independent CPA firm that participates in an AICPA-approved practice-monitoring program.
 Under this Peer Review program, this CPA firm conducted a thorough examination the Reviewed Financial Statements and related workpapers that TwardyCPA had prepared to ensure that all work was performed in accordance with the rules and regulations set forth in the AICPA’s Statement on Standards for Accounting and Review Services (SSARS), Section 90.

 Firms can receive a rating of “pass", "pass with deficiency(ies)", or “fail".
-For the two consecutive 3-year review periods ended August 31, 2018 and 2015, TwardyCPA received a rating of “pass”.
+For the most recent consecutive 3-year review period ended August 31, 2021, TwardyCPA received a rating of “pass with deficiency”.
+For the two prior consecutive 3-year review periods ended August 31, 2018 and 2015, TwardyCPA received a rating of “pass”.

 TwardyCPA is scheduled to undergo its next Peer Review covering the 3-year review period ended August 31, 2024 during the fall of 2024.